Title I A - Improving the Academic Achievement of Students

-PSD schools that qualify for Title I, Part A funding are Bauder Elementary, Harris Bilingual, Irish Elementary, Laurel School of Arts and Technology, Linton, and Putnam School of Science.
+PSD schools that qualify for Title I, Part A funding are Harris Bilingual Immersion School, Irish Elementary Escuela Bilingüe, Laurel School of Arts and Technology, Linton Elementary School, and Putnam School of Science.

 PSD creates yearly funding plans for each qualifying school to provide additional staff for reading and math intervention, materials, and after school/summer instruction.
 These plans must be based on the needs of each school and informed by student achievement data.

 PSD coordinates instructional coaches with a smaller portion of the Title I grant at some non-Title I schools based on needs determined by demographics and student achievement data.
 Instructional coaches are placed at schools with literacy and/or mathematics achievement gaps and higher rates of students with disabilities, low socioeconomic status, or English Language Learners.

 Parent Involvement in Title I schools

 Research shows that students are more successful in school when their parents are involved in their education.
 PSD encourages parents to become involved at many levels.
 Parent Involvement policies are in place at each school and reviewed each year.

 Parents are encouraged to join committees, work in the classroom, and attend conferences and school events when possible.

 PSD's Community-Parent Advisory Council (C-PAC) also gives parents opportunities to take leadership roles.
 The council meets two times per year to advise on parental involvement in programs supported by Title I and Title III (English Language Acquisition) funds.
 Parents of students attending Title I schools who express interest on the annual fall Title I Parent Questionnaire receive invitations.

 - Colorado Department of Education Title I site